If the Cardinals keep winning, they won't have a choice.

 The mistakes eventually caught up with the Hilltoppers in the second half as Ball State finally shook off its jitters and started dictating play.

 Ball State drove 64 yards on the opening drive of the second half and though it ended with Ian McGarvey missing a 21-yard field goal try, it was the spark the Cardinals needed.

-Ball State's defense forced WKU into a quick three-and-out after the missed field goal.
+After getting pushed around for most of the first half, Ball State's defense pushed back and forced WKU into a quick three-and-out after the missed field goal.
 Lewis bolted up the middle for 38 yards on Ball State's next possession to set up a 1-yard touchdown run that put the Cardinals up 14-0.

 The Cardinals started getting to Wolke in the third quarter and kept grinding away with Lewis.
 McGarvey hit a 37-yard field goal to push the lead to 17-0, and after WKU failed on fourth down deep in its own territory, Davis hit Louis Johnson with a 20-yard score with 6:31 remaining to put it out of reach.

 The Hilltoppers - playing a ranked team for the third time this season - had plenty of opportunities to beat the first Top 25 team to visit Houchens-L.T.
 Smith Stadium.